fChristenson/My-life-as-a-programmer/README.md

 > I'm a computer science major.
 Am I supposed to spend all my spare time coding?

-> Is it possible to write a code that can increase views on YouTube for a video, given that no login is required to view YouTube videos?

 > I was working on a task for last 10 days, now that I have simplified my task and talked my senior about this.
 I and my senior both believe that if the senior do the task he can finish it in 3-4 hours as he has experience of such thing while how much time I could take I am not sure.
 Shall I talk my boss about this and tell him that please let him do  this task for 4-5 hours or a day? as I have already spent more time on  this. my senior is confident that he can do it in 3-4 hours.

 > I am 26 and started learning programming.
 I feel like am so late and there's no way that I can achieve anythin at this point.
 Should I give up?

-> What are the things a software engineer can do but a self taught developer can't?

 > What would happen if all software engineers/ programmers in the world were equally skillful and talented?